Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 string asetId = aset.Id;
 ```

 Parameters can be specified via the `AvailabilitySetData` object, in here, the basic default only requires the location.
-The availability set is created using  the `GetAvailabilitySets()` extension method instead of using another client.
+The availability set is created using  the AvailabilitySetsContainer returned from the `GetAvailabilitySets()` extension method instead of using another client.

 ### Create a Virtual Network and Subnet
 #### Old